 Once the District has made a settlement offer to the violator, the violator may request to use a SEP as part of the settlement agreement.
 Up to 50% of the penalty amount may go to fund a SEP.
-The violator may choose a project from the SEP list provided by the District.
-The District may opt to open a new solicitation period to include additional eligible projects.
-The violator must select a specific SEP from the final SEP list within 30 days after the District provides the final SEP list.
+The violator must choose a project from the SEP list within 30 days after the District provides the SEP list.